Electronic payment processes make some people nervous. They shouldn’t.

 On the other hand, AP automation and automated electronic payments actually reduce the risk of fraud.
 They include built-in features specifically designed to prevent invoice and payment fraud.

 Plus, AP automation and ePayment automation includes activity audit trails.
-These give you deep insight into who authorized payments and what types of verification steps they went through before the approval was given.
+These give you deep insight into who authorized payments.
+And they tell you what types of verification steps occured before the approval was given.

 So if fraud should occur, AP and payment automation will tell you what happened, how it happened, and who was behind it.